Peter Parker (Marvel Cinematic Universe): Characterization

 Parker is recruited by Stark in Civil War to help him arrest Rogers and his rogue Avengers.
 Feige said that Parker would be torn between superhero ideologies, saying, "Does he want to be like these other characters?
 Does he want nothing to do with these other characters?
 How does that impact his experience, being this grounded but super powerful hero?
 Those are all the things that Stan Lee and Steve Ditko played with in the first 10 years of his comics, and that now we can play with for the first time in a movie."
 On aligning with Stark, Anthony Russo said that, despite entering the conflict after the two factions have formed and not having much political investment, Parker's choice comes from "a very personal relationship" he develops with Stark.
 The Russos hoped "to take a very logical and realistic and naturalistic approach to the character" compared to the previous film portrayals.
 Anthony Russo added that the character's introduction had to fit "that specific tonal stylistic world" of the MCU, as well as the tone established by the directors in Winter Soldier, saying, "It's a little more grounded and a little more hard-core contemporary."
 That was "coloring our choices a lot" with Parker.

-Though the MCU films do not depict Parker's origin story, Parker's Uncle Ben, whose death was a significant event in both the comic books and previous film series, is indirectly referenced in Spider-Man: Homecoming.
-There was some discussion to include a direct reference to Ben when Peter is getting ready for his homecoming by the revelation that his wardrobe consisted of Ben's clothes, but the writers desisted because they felt that the moment veered away from Parker's character arc and made Ben's death feel like a "throwaway line".
+Though the MCU films do not depict Parker's origin story, Parker's Uncle Ben, whose death was a significant event in both the comic books and previous film series, is indirectly referenced; there was some discussion to include a direct reference to Ben in Spider-Man: Homecoming when Peter is getting ready for his homecoming by the revelation that his wardrobe consisted of Ben's clothes, but the writers desisted because they felt that the moment veered away from Parker's character arc and made Ben's death feel like a "throwaway line".
 The one exception is the animated What If...? episode "What If...
 Zombies?!", where an alternate version of Parker mentions everyone who has died in his life in the episode's timeline.